Gregwar/FormBundle/README.md

 ...
 ```

-Finally, add the following configuration to your `app/config/config.yml`:
+Finally, add the following block to the configuration :

+    # app/config/config.yml
     gregwar_form: ~

 Usage